-I have shared my first post about losing weight and a post about some of my favorite healthy Noshery recipes.
-Now let’s talk about what I am eating and why.
+Last week I shared about my weight loss journey.
+Now let’s talk about what nutrition.
 Spoiler alert: I am all aboard the macro train.
 So grab a pencil, paper, and calculator because this involves a little math, but I am here to make it a little less scary for you.

 Before I go any further, I am not an expert.
 I am not a nutritionist or a dietitian.
 I am a food blogger that loves food and has been taught what to do by her coach.
 I am sharing what has worked for me and why I am told it has worked.
 In this post, you’ll find out about something called macronutrients, what they are, how to calculate them, what my macros are, and how to track them.